saashimi/trimet_map/readme.md

 Zooming in beyond a certain threshold will enable stops to be displayed.
 Clicking on a desired stop will reveal the Vehicle IDs and Estimated Time to Arrivals (ETA) of these vehicles.

+## Architecture
+The database is a PostGRES/PostGIS database containing TriMet routes and stops shapefiles.
+They have not been modified other than a projection conversion from Oregon Stateplane to Google Web Mercator.

+Routes/Stops are served as serialized GeoJSON thanks to the django REST GIS framework.

+Calls to the TriMet API, which are then rendered in the Google Maps JS API are handled on the client side.

 ## Known Issues
 Not all TriMet vehicles broadcast their geolocations.
 Fortunately, this seems to be limited to (and consistent for) Portland StreetCar, WES Commuter Rail, and